Critical Illness Insurance and MS

 For many, an MS diagnosis is an unexpected shock and often financial protection has not been put in place.
-A troubling concern for MS sufferers without critical illness cover is how they will be able to pay their bills, mortgage and expenses whilst they are unable to earn.
+A troubling concern for MS sufferers without critical illness cover is how they will be able to pay their bills, mortgage and expenses whilst they are unable to earn an income.

 We hope you never have to make a critical illness cover claim but, if you do, it’s important that you choose the right level of cover for the amount of financial protection you need.

 To help you make an informed decision about MS and critical illness insurance, we’ve created this guide which includes:

 Does critical illness cover multiple sclerosis?

 Many critical illness insurance policies do cover MS. Although there’s no cure for MS, the various symptoms can come and go for several years.
 This can make it difficult for some people to make a successful claim, especially if their insurer has restrictive definitions in their policy regarding the time period of which claimants need to have suffered.